In order to understand the way we determine the provider value, it is important to know the difference between 1st party and 3rd party cookies.

 - For 1st party cookies, the domain itself is considered the provider.

-- For 3rd party cookies, the third party domain is considered the provider.
+- For 3rd party cookies, the 3rd party domain is considered the provider.

 - When the script is loaded via a different tool into your website, for example a tag manager, it is possible that this tool will be stated as the provider for this cookie.